 Lead generation means that prospects are interested in hearing from you — they are not ready to buy.
 The goal is conversions that will lead to future opportunities when the prospect is ready.
 “When a media sales department faces challenges in its sales structure, the first thing to go away is prospecting and identifying qualified leads,” Craig adds.
 “They’ll make time for everything else, but ignoring lead generation affects more than you realize.”

 From the fear of failure to the fear of rejection, fear is a challenge all salespeople and sales departments face.
 One of the top five reasons people resist change is because they fear the unknown.

 As a pragmatic leader, it’s difficult to make changes at an organizational level.
 You’re not just persuading a few salespeople - you’re altering the course of your organization.
 “Managers and executives know the sales structure is not right and has been outdated for years,” Kurt conveys.
 “They’re concerned, but no one wants to risk changing because it’s going to cause disruption.”

 What many sales managers don’t realize is restructuring is most effective when the process is proactive instead of reactive.
 You never feel the pain now or see the lost opportunities occurring by not changing when things are going well — or even “okay.”

 Overcome Challenges in Media Sales Departments

 From identifying qualified prospects to effectively discovering desired business results, every sales department faces challenges.
 What sets successful companies apart is their ability to strategically overcome these challenges.

 The good news is that changing your sales structure addresses all of these challenges.
 Your current structure should be designed to help you get consistently strong performance in the revenue areas that are most important to you.
-Sales structure is one component of our IMPACT Process Pyramid that is designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.
+Sales structure is one component of our Process Pyramid from the IMPACT Sales Leadership System that is designed to help you determine if you have a sales structure problem, and if so, what process can you use to help determine a new structure.